palxx/_100_days_of_CUDA/cuda_day_10/readme.md

 - **Support for Multi-Head Attention (MHA)**
 - **Further optimization of memory access patterns**
 - **Implementation of dropout and layer normalization in CUDA**

-Would you like to see a benchmark comparison between the two implementations? 🚀